 Superimposed are 20 condyles and zygomatic arches

-Nothing surprises me today, having observed within my dental profession the evolution of thei understanding and appreciation of the neuromuscular concepts without admitting that it has had some very valid and compelling points that drove them to rethink their ways, and methods.
+Nothing surprises me today, having observed within my dental profession the evolution of their understanding and appreciation of the neuromuscular concepts without admitting that it has had some very valid and compelling points that drove them to rethink their ways, and methods.
 No doubt this profession has been influenced by a greater thought to acknowledge other adjunctive supporting therapies what they now have been deeming proudly as a multi-disiplinary approach” to which in time the some clinicians will also recognize it too has its limitations as to results and outcomes.

-Criticism of the neuromuscular concepts are definitely less, no longer at a high as it was years ago when I was bombarded and almost weekly challenged to prove and valid the NM science and approach.
+Criticism of the neuromuscular concepts are definitely less, no longer at a high as it was years ago when I was bombarded and almost weekly challenged to prove and validate the NM science and approach.
 When I politely presented the factual evidence to those who challenged, and I would also ask for them in return to also show and present their physiologic science to prove the position, they often left me with no response in return.

 Today, many have been influenced by the NM teachings and concepts that have evolved out from the United States.
 Now we seen these concepts seeping into all of UK, Europe, Asia, India, South America and abroad with a strong awareness and appreciation about airway, breathing, and the orofacial development.